TrellixVulnTeam/swahilipython_SCMU/Doc/library/functions.rst

       3.6

          * Support added to accept objects implementing :class:`os.PathLike`.
-         * On Windows, opening a console buffer may return a subclass of :class:`io.RawIOBase` other than :class:`io.FileIO`.
+         * On Windows, opening a console buffer may return a subkundi of :class:`io.RawIOBase` other than :class:`io.FileIO`.

 .. function:: ord(c)